Snaacky/thewiki/docs/tutorials/comparison.md

 ![VSPreview status bar](/static/comparison/vsp-status.png)

-==- 1 - Total number of frames

-The total number of frames in the video stream.
+1 - **Total number of frames:** The total number of frames in the video stream.

-==- 2 - Video stream length

-The playback length of the video stream.
+2 - **Video stream length:** The playback length of the video stream.

-==- 3 - Video stream resolution

-The content resolution of the video stream.
+3 - **Video stream resolution:** The content resolution of the video stream.

-==- 4 - Video format

-The chroma subsampling type and bit depth.
+4 - **Video format:** The chroma subsampling type and bit depth.

-==- 5 - Source frame rate

-The frame rate of the video stream, represented by a fraction and approximate decimal.
+5 - **Source frame rate:** The frame rate of the video stream, represented by a fraction and approximate decimal.

-==- 6 - Picture type of current frame

-The picture type of the current frame.
+6 - **Picture type of current frame:** The picture type of the current frame.

-==-

 ## Comparing